bullmoose20/MK-Docs/docs/files/overlays.md

 Below is a common Overlay File which will create an Overlay for all items which have a 4K resolution.

-To get you started, Komet includes three files for Overlays - 4K, Dolby and HDR.
+To get you started, Kometa includes three files for Overlays - 4K, Dolby and HDR.

 ```yaml
 overlays: